From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Discussion and Conclusion

 The framework may also fail when clinically important failure modes are not easily captured by the explicit task description.
 Real-world shortcut learning in medical AI is often driven by diffuse site effects, acquisition artifacts, annotation conventions, and hidden population structure~\cite{oakden2020hidden,degrave2021ai,gichoya2022ai,yang2024limits} rather than by a single identifiable confounder.
 These sources of bias are often difficult to enumerate in advance and may remain invisible in public benchmark settings.
 As a result, even a system that successfully mitigates one specified shortcut may still generalize poorly under external evaluation if other latent sources of spurious correlation remain unaddressed.
 The chest-drain experiment should therefore be interpreted carefully: it shows that the agent can implement a clinician-specified deconfounding objective, but it does not establish that the framework can reliably detect, diagnose, or correct unknown shortcuts on its own.

-Several steps are needed before this framework can be considered useful beyond a proof-of-concept setting.
+Further steps should be taken before this framework can be reliably implemented in AI development by clinicians.
 First, evaluation should move from a small set of public benchmarks to broader and more heterogeneous clinical environments.
 Future work should therefore prioritize external validation, multi-center testing, and prospective studies in which the framework is used on tasks that more closely reflect real deployment conditions.

 Second, future development should focus on strengthening the faithfulness of the translation from clinical intent to technical objective.
 Currently, a key assumption is that a clinician's request can be reliably mapped to concrete choices of metrics, losses, sampling strategies, and model-selection criteria.
 This step is central to the entire proposal, because the promise of clinician-driven development depends not only on whether the agent can optimize a pipeline, but also on whether it is optimizing the right target.
 Further benchmarking of semantic parsing is required to investigate whether current coding agents can remain aligned with the clinician's priorities across different settings.